jenkins-sud/amida-messaging-microservice/README.md

 Tests:

-Create a JWT with the username value 'user0' and set `JWT_AUTOMATED_TEST_TOKEN={token}` in your .env file or an evironment variable.
+Create a JWT with the username value 'user0' and set `MESSAGING_SERVICE_AUTOMATED_TEST_JWT={token}` in your .env file or an evironment variable.
 You can easily create a token using the amida-auth-microservice

 ```sh
 # Run tests written in ES6